gawati/gawati-docs/docs/source/development/dev-env-vm.rst

 Paste following query into main tab 'new-document' ::

   xquery version "3.1";
-  data(doc('/db/apps/gawati-portal/_auth/_pw.xml')/users/user[@name='gwdata']/@pw)
+  data(doc('/db/apps/gawati-portal/_auth/_pw.xml')/users/user[@name='gawatiportal']/@pw)

 and execute by clicking 'Eval' button in top row.
 Copy the content in the 'Adaptive Output' Tab at the bottom.
-This is the password of user 'gwdata' we need below.
+This is the password of user 'gawatiportal' we need below.

 In a new cmd shell, replace 'yourpastedpasswordhere' with the password retrieved above and run ::

-  net use x: "https://localhost:10443/exist/webdav/db/apps/gawati-portal" /user:gwdata yourpastedpasswordhere
+  net use x: "https://localhost:10443/exist/webdav/db/apps/gawati-portal" /user:gawatiportal yourpastedpasswordhere

 You can close this cmd window.